 Click Here to access the program’s logic model.

 Through engaging activities, HFNC develops skills youth need to avoid sexual activity during their teen years.
-The program serves youth in middle school by delivering 8 (50) minute lessons in the sixth, seventh and eighth grades, targeting youth ages 11-15 from diverse communities and backgrounds.
-HFNC provides lessons about contraceptives and STD prevention without normalizing sexual activity for youth because the information includes both the risks and benefits of risk reduction strategies.
-Engaging activities support adolescents encouraging them to consider making the healthiest decision which is to avoid sexual risk during their teen years.
-The program is implemented successfully in diverse communities including urban, suburban, rural and in tribal nations across the United States.
+The program serves youth in middle school by delivering 8 (50) minute lessons in the sixth, seventh, and eighth grades, targeting youth ages 11-15 from diversecommunities and backgrounds.
+HFNC provides lessons about contraceptives and STI/STD prevention without normalizing sexual activity for youth because the information includes both the risks and benefits of using reduction strategies; however, the information is not personalized to adolescents.
+The contraceptive and STI/STD information does not include demonstrations and was updated for medical accuracy in 2023.
+Engaging activities support adolescents, encouraging them to consider making the healthiest decision, which is to avoid sexual risk during their teen years.

 HFNC weaves a positive youth development (PYD) approach throughout the three-year program.
-Strategies include positive connections with supportive adults, self-regulation and self-control, planning and decision making, developing a sense of purpose, and practicing a healthy lifestyle addressed in the core components of the curriculum.
+Strategies include positive connections with supportive adults, self-regulation and self-control, planning and decision-making, developing a sense of purpose, and practicing a healthy lifestyle addressed in the core components of the curriculum.
 Click here for a detailed analysis of the PYD utilized in Healthy Futures.

-Topic | Lesson # |
+A-F Topic | Lesson # |

-Benefits of Self-Regulation | Session 6.4 Interpersonal Interactions and Romantic Relationships Session 6.7 Conflict Resolution Session 7.4 Stress, Positive Character Traits and Peer Pressure Activity 7.5.3 Rules, Limits and Boundaries Session 8.7 Peer Pressure and Avoiding Risky Behavior |
+A. Holistic individual and societal benefits associated with personal responsibility, self-regulation, goal setting, healthy decision making and a focus on the future. | Session 6.1 Decision Making, Mission Possible Session 6.4 Interpersonal Interactions and Romantic Relationships Session 6.7 Conflict Resolution Session 7.1: Keys to Success Session 7.4 Stress, Positive Character Traits and Peer Pressure Activity 7.5.3 Rules, Limits and Boundaries Session 8.1 Goals and Dreams, Healthy Relationships and Emotional Needs

-Success Sequencing for Poverty Prevention | Session 8.1 Introduction to Healthy Futures, Goals and Dreams, Healthy Relationships, and Emotional Needs.
-This lesson includes a supplemental lesson about Success Sequencing for Poverty Prevention |
+C. The increased likelihood of avoiding poverty when youth attain self-sufficiency and emotional maturity before engaging in sexual activity. | Session 8.1 Introduction to Healthy Futures, Goals and Dreams, Healthy Relationships, and Emotional Needs.
+This lesson includes an supplemental lesson about Success Sequencing for Poverty Prevention |

-Healthy Relationships | Session 6.4 Interpersonal Interactions and Romantic Relationships Session 6.5 Healthy Relationships with Family and Peers Session 8.6 Healthy and Unhealthy Relationships |
+D. The foundational components of healthy relationships and their impact on the formation of healthy marriages and safe and stable families. | Session 6.4 Interpersonal Interactions and Romantic Relationships Session 6.5 Healthy Relationships with Family and Peers Session 7.2 Basic Human Needs, Levels of Friendship Session 8.6 Healthy and Unhealthy Relationships |

-Risks of underage drinking, illicit drug use | Activity 6.1.6 Decision Making Activity 6.1.7 Decision Making Scale Activity 7.4.9 Refusal Scenarios Activity 7.5.3 Rules Limits and Boundaries Session 8.7 Peer Pressure and Avoiding Risky Behavior |
+E. How other youth risk behaviors, such as drug and alcohol usage increase the risk for teen sex. | Activity 6.1.6 Decision Making Activity 6.1.7 Decision Making Scale Activity 7.4.9 Refusal Scenarios Activity 7.5.3 Rules Limits and Boundaries Session 8.7 Peer Pressure and Avoiding Risky Behavior |

 Rationale for Using Healthy Futures Nu-CULTURE

-The core components implemented in the program are:
+The core components implemented in the program are

 - Incorporating the message “The choices you make now affect you later!”

-- Implement (24)50-minute lessons over 3 three years to 6th, 7th, and 8th grade students.
+- Implement (24)50-minute lessons over 3 three years to 6th, 7th, and 8th grade

-- Building participants’ skills and self-efficacy to effectively weigh the benefits and consequences of their choices.
+- Building participants’ skills and self-efficacy to effectively weigh the benefits and consequences of their

 - Incorporating activities that increase knowledge and influence positive attitudes, beliefs and self-efficacy to prepare teens for making healthy choices regarding relationships and sexual activity.

-- Using age appropriate and medically accurate materials and activities
+- Using age-appropriate and medically accurate materials and activities

-- Delivering high quality, participatory, and interactive sessions.
+- Delivering high-quality, participatory, and interactive

-- Engaging parents and guardians via distribution of daily Parent/Trusted Adult Connection forms.
+- Engaging parents and guardians via distribution of daily Parent/Trusted Adult Connection

 Formal Training and Year – Long Technical Assistance